Want an epic trip free of hectic planning?

 Here are a few hidden dangers:

-• Rip Currents
+Rip Currents

 With little information, you need to read the ocean for yourself and know how to get out of tricky situations.

-• Shore-break
+Shore-break

 Note that this could change with tide.

-• Hidden Rocks and Corals
+Hidden Rocks and Corals

 High tide may hide the rocks, while low tide may surface them.
 With little information, you must be able to read the water and spot where hidden rocks might be.
 You need to test the depth of the water before taking wipe-outs, and if you are very unlucky that your leash gets caught by the coral, you need to remain calm and get out of it quickly.

-• Contaminated Water
+Contaminated Water

-igh levels of bacteria and other chemicals in the water can cause eye irritation and gastrointestinal illnesses.
+Untreated sewage from farms, slaughterhouse and factories are more common in less known spots.
+High levels of bacteria and other chemicals in the water can cause eye irritation and gastrointestinal illnesses.

-• Marine Creatures Like Jellyfish
+Marine Creatures Like Jellyfish

-here are fortunately (and unfortunately) not many sharks around beaches in Taiwan.
+You may be the first one in a long while to jump in the jellyfish-infested water.
+I have encountered a huge jellyfish once at a less known spot for example.
+There are fortunately (and unfortunately) not many sharks around beaches in Taiwan.
 An Aussie surfer once told me Taiwan doesn't have shark hazard because they have all been eaten.
 I was in disbelief because I thought it was a dated stereotype, but then I saw bags of dried shark fins at Dihua Street (迪化街) :'( I felt devastated.

 There are other rare hazards like toxic algae bloom or massive foam wave that have occurred in different parts of the world.
-The point is
+The point is there's a risk to encounter something that wouldn't normally be a problem at popular beaches.

 Advice for What to Do

-• Research
+Research

-(more info on Taiwan Surf Spots), read forecasts, check out the geographical position and terrain on GoogleMaps...etc.
+Gather info about the spot (more info on Taiwan Surf Spots), read forecasts, check out the geographical position and terrain on GoogleMaps...etc.

-• Ask the locals
+Ask the locals

 Chat with the local surfers or fishermen can be surprisingly helpful.
 If there's a local surf shop, buy a beer or wax from them is also a good way to start a conversation and contribute to the local business.

-• Keep calm and don't panic
+Keep calm and don't panic

-f you get caught up in an unexpected situation, your best bet is to stay calm so you buy yourself more time to figure things out.
+If you get caught up in an unexpected situation, your best bet is to stay calm so you buy yourself more time to figure things out.
 Because we consume oxygen way faster when we panic, so make it a habit to remind yourself to relax.

 The Shallows (2016) This movie is about a surfer going solo to a remote surf spot.
 The plot is clearly over-dramatic, but the narrator in the trailer is pretty spot-on about exploring the unknown.